ComanDanteSA/aatt-exercise/README.md

 ### Prerequisites:

-If you haven't yet, clond down the repo and install the required modules by:
+If you haven't yet, clone down the repo and install the required modules by:
 ```
 npm install
 ```